iurysza/module-graph/README.md

 ```

-> [!IMPORTANT]
+> [!NOTE]
 > Modules can only have one type.
-So we're using a hardcoded precedence order for identfying them.
-Read more below.
+So we're using a hardcoded precedence order for identifying them.
 >

 ### Precedence